What’s this all about then?

 What’s different about this site that makes it work so well then?

-The best user experience before R&R for race photos was Facebook.
+The best user experience before R&R for event photos was Facebook.
 Why?
 The ability to tag people makes finding photos of yourself that much easier.
 Often you don’t even need to find them yourself, someone else will have recognised you and tagged you.
 The catch is… you can only be tagged by your friends, and you can only tag someone if you recognise them.

 Facebook is also a poor choice for photographers with crippling limits on number of photos per album, and no purchasing ability built in.
 R&R has no limits, a simple sales mechanism and will work hard to accommodate each photographer’s specific needs.